emiago/sipgo/README.md

 ## Support

-If you find this project interesting for support or contributing, you can contact me on [mail](emirfreelance91@gmail.com)
+If you find this project interesting for bigger support or contributing, you can contact me on [mail](emirfreelance91@gmail.com)

 For bugs features pls create [issue](https://github.com/emiago/sipgo/issues).